Signed Into Law

 Which agencies enforce SB764?

-SB764 is enforced by Texas Department of Licensing and Regulation (TDLR) and State Office of Administrative Hearings (SOAH).
+SB764 is enforced by State Office of Administrative Hearings (SOAH) and Texas Department of Licensing and Regulation (TDLR).

 Q

-The compliance urgency for SB764 is rated as "low".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for SB764 is rated as "low".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q